 - To get more eyeballs on your name and picture

-- To get a few targeted leads to visit your blog
+- Get a few targeted leads to visit your blog

 - To communicate with a new audience